duhirsch/MoveEdr/Readme.md

 The following Flags are available
 - `Undo` : Undo the EDR Move, works with `CustomPaths`
 - `Clear`: Clear the registry key's value
-- `Print`: Print the value of the registry key in  a human readable format instead of strings terminated by nullbytes
+- `Print`: Print the value of the registry key in a human-readable format instead of strings terminated by null bytes
+- `CustomOnly`: By default, the `CustomPaths` and `FullyCustomPaths` are added to the built-in moves.
+This flag ensures that *only* your custom paths are moved.
 - `CustomPaths`: Specify your own EDR Paths instead of using built-in ones.
 Only takes sources as inputs, to also customize the destination use `FullyCustomPaths` instead.
-- `FullyCustomPaths` : Specify sources and destinations, gives you full control over the move.
+- `FullyCustomPaths` : Specify sources and destinations, gives you control over destination instead of using a `$Suffix`.
 - `Suffix`: Use a different suffix for moved files instead of the default `_bak`
 - `Dump`: Dump the values of the registry key in a format that can be used with `Load`
 - `Load`: Load previously dumped values of the registry key